 To access a mortgage via the 95% mortgage guarantee scheme, you’ll need to meet the following eligibility criteria:

 Under the original mortgage guarantee scheme, properties had to be worth £600,000 or less.
-This means the maximum amount you could borrow on a mortgage if using this scheme was £570,000.
+This means the maximum amount someone could borrow on a mortgage if using this scheme was £570,000.

 Although some lenders may set lower thresholds.
-For example, Barclays will lend up to £310,000 if you’re buying a flat.
+For example, Barclays will lend up to £310,000 for someone buying a flat.

 Major mortgage lenders taking part in the mortgage guarantee scheme include:

-However, many lenders now offer 95% mortgages without using the government-backed mortgage scheme.
-For example, NatWest no longer uses the mortgage guarantee scheme.
+However, many lenders offer 95% mortgages without using the government-backed mortgage scheme.
 So don’t simply apply to a lender that offers the mortgage guarantee scheme.
 Speak to an expert mortgage broker who will shop around to find the best 95% mortgage deal for you.

 The government mortgage guarantee scheme isn’t something you apply for as such.
 It’s a deal that happens behind the scenes between the government and the lender.
 Here’s how the process of applying for a 95% mortgage works.

-Yes, if you take out a 95% mortgage with a 5% deposit, expect to pay a higher rate than if you put down a 10% deposit or more.
+If you take out a 95% mortgage with a 5% deposit, it’s likely that you will pay a higher rate than if you put down a 10% deposit or more.

-To illustrate, the following table compares how much you’ll pay on your monthly mortgage payments if you’ve got a 5% deposit, 10% deposit and 25% deposit, using the mortgage rates available in 2025 for each deposit level.
+To illustrate, the following table compares how much you’ll pay on your monthly mortgage payments if you’ve got a 5% deposit, 10% deposit and 25% deposit, using mortgage rates available in May 2026 for each deposit level.
 The figures are based on taking out a £200,000 mortgage over 30 years and exclude any fees.

 The advantages of using the mortgage guarantee scheme, or getting any 95% mortgage, include: